75% of the world’s population has a cell phone, and 30% has access to the Internet: 77.5% in France in 2010 against only 12.5% in Algeria for example.

 If work is made easier by science, the consequences for nature remain important.
-Computer technology and the creation of the Internet are not without pollution, although it is not immediately apparent to the user.
-For example, in 2008, the 62 billion spam mails, i.e. undesirable mails, sent in the world would represent 17 million tons of CO2, i.e. 0.2 % of the world emissions.
+Computer technology and the creation of the internet are not without pollution, although it is not immediately apparent to the user.
+For example, in 2008, the 62 billion spam mails, i.e. undesirable mail, sent in the world would represent 17 million tons of CO2, i.e. 0.2% of the world emissions.

 The work of man, because it acts directly on nature, should be part of a process of respect for this nature that allows it in return to develop.

 Work is an attempt for the man to arrange nature, and thus seems to have to bend it to his requirements, because it is in the nature of the man to work, to manufacture, and consequently to seek to act on nature.

 However, the work cannot do without nature, and must thus spare this environment.
 It must therefore manifest itself in harmony with nature, and even protect it from its activities.

 The new challenges posed by the environment, linked to the consequences of human activity insofar as they pollute or degrade this environment, as well as to the development of technologies that lighten work, invite us to reconsider work under the aspect of its products as an impact on nature.